Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Linear systems with multidelay times

-In Fig.~\ref{fig:4}, we show an example of the spectrum of heat dissipation for systems with two delay times.
-Similarly to the case of a single delay, the decomposition spectrum shows an oscillation over the whole frequency domain.
-The contribution to heat dissipation mainly comes from the low-frequency region.
-In the high-frequency limit, the spectrum becomes the superposition of sinusoidal waves corresponding to different delay times, with the decaying envelope of the scaling $\omega^{-1}$.
+As an example, we consider systems with two delay times [$N=2$ in Eq.~\eqref{multi}].
+Similarly to the case of a single delay, the decomposition spectrum shows an oscillation over the whole frequency domain [Fig.~\ref{fig:2b}].
+The amplitude of the oscillation of the spectrum increases as the delay strengths $|A_1|$, $|A_2|$ increase [Fig.~\ref{fig:2f}]; larger delay times $\tau_1$, $\tau_2$ lead to a shorter period of the oscillation [Fig.~\ref{fig:2e}].
+In the high-frequency limit, the spectrum becomes a superposition of sinusoidal waves corresponding to different delay times, with a decaying envelope of scaling $1/\omega$.

+For systems with two delay times, the contribution to heat dissipation still originates predominantly from the low-frequency region [Fig.~\ref{fig:2b}].
+Therefore, we can examine the parameter dependence of the heat dissipation by analyzing the resolved spectrum based on Eq.~\eqref{spectrum2}.
+For positive strengths of time-delayed forces ($A_1, A_2> 0$), shorter delay times generally yield lower heat dissipation [Fig.~\ref{fig:2e}].
+In Fig.~\ref{fig:2f}, positive force strengths ($A_1, A_2 > 0$) can induce negative heat flow, whereas negative strengths ($A_1, A_2<0$) produce positive heat flow; the absolute value of heat dissipation increases with the magnitude of delay strengths of the same sign.
+Time-delayed forces with opposing signs of the strengths ($A_1>0, A_2<0$ or $A_1<0, A_2>0$) result in higher heat dissipation compared to the both-positive case with the same magnitudes.
+Notably, flipping the sign (from positive to negative) of the force associated with the shorter delay time generates more dissipation than flipping that of the longer delay time [Fig.~\ref{fig:2g}].